5l1v3r1/Lin8x-Discontinued/README.txt

 "Me and the team will keep updating this tool as time goes on, but till then, enjoy the most recent version!" - AnonymousContent

+"One of the most best tools to simplify hacking and learn some new things.
+I think we caan make this grow and if we work hard we can do it.
+If you have any suggestion just tell us! " - iByNiki_

 Feel free to join our discord at: https://discord.gg/H3jUDUK